Field Guide · v1.1 · May 2026

 Contents

-| Chapter | Key Question | |
+| Chapter | What you'll be able to do | |

 |---|---|---|

-| → | Why Inference Sizing Is a Capital Allocation Problem | Why GPU spend is now an engineering decision |
+| → | Why Inference Sizing Is a Capital Allocation Problem | Understand why inference - not training - now dominates AI infrastructure spend, and why "just add GPUs" is a compounding financial mistake |

-| 3 | The Roofline Model | Why do prefill and decode behave differently? |
+| 3 | The Roofline Model | Explain precisely why prefill and decode require different hardware, and why buying H100s for their TFLOPS fails decode-dominated workloads |

-| ✦ | First Principles, Last | The mental model underneath it all |
+| ✦ | First Principles, Last | The reasoning framework that outlasts every hardware generation and framework version in this guide |

 This field moves fast - specific numbers, framework defaults, and GPU specs will age.
 The reasoning framework will not.
 Read the numbers as illustrations of the method, not as configuration targets to copy verbatim.